 With a handful of protocols leading the Internet of things, Bluetooth security for IoT becomes extremely important.
 For the consumer to industrial-focused IoT, leveraging the mesh networks Bluetooth low energy is helping build Industry 4.0.
 Companies that build IoT devices for a large number of users should test security vulnerabilities during product development.

 With Bluetooth 5.0, the enhanced BLE range, enhanced channels, and the network topology are really amazing.
-But, when you connect your safety critical systems, you consumer products and your daily workflow using Bluetooth low energy.
+But, when you connect your safety-critical systems, your consumer products and your daily workflow using Bluetooth low energy.
 How secure is Bluetooth?

 The short answer?
 Very big.
 But you probably already knew that.
 We’ll go more into the details about how Bluetooth security works in this article, but let’s start with a cautionary tale.